MVPA-Solutions/PyMVPA/README.rst

 For information how to install PyMVPA please see doc/source/installation.rst .

+A Useful Python tool in machine learning applications within neuroimaging.

 Further information and access to binary packages is available from the project website at http://www.pymvpa.org .